 You also get a digital display on this bike that tracks your time, speeds, traveling distance, and calories.
 You get all the basic features you need at a good price.

 - Dimensions: 41.75” x 22” x 46.5”

 - One year frame warranty; 90-day parts warranty

 What is an Air Bike?

 An air bike is like a normal stationary fitness bike.
-The primary difference is the fan on the air bike that is powered by your pedaling that creates air resistance.
+The primary difference is the fan on the air bike that is powered by your pedaling which creates air resistance.
 The harder you go… the harder you have to go.

 These air bikes also known as fan bikes, don’t tend to have computers or programmed training systems.
 You need to set the resistance and do everything yourself according to your level of conditioning.

 Air bikes are popular because they allow people to mimic riding a bicycle without leaving the house.
 You can get the perfect cardio workout using an air bike from the comfort of your home workout area.

 Another big difference between an air bike and a stationary bike is that a lot of air bikes add another training element to the equation.